Radio Free Asia’s mission is to provide accurate and timely news and information to Asian countries whose governments prohibit access to a free press.

 Find the right frequency for listening to our news broadcasts via shortwave and FM radio.

 Radio Free Asia is a private, nonprofit corporation.
-Broadcasting Board of Governors Chairman Jeffrey Shell serves as the chair of RFA’s corporate board.
+United States Agency for Global Media Chairman Kenneth Weinstein serves as the chair of RFA’s corporate board.

 Each of our nine news services has a director who is responsible for its editorial operations.